US-Department-of-the-Treasury/tdds/README.md

 # Welcome to the Treasury Digital Design System (TDDS)

 TDDS is the United States Department of the Treasury's open-source design system.
 It contains user experience (UX) guidance and reusable, accessible components.
-[Read our usage guide](https://treasury.invisionapp.com/dsm/u-s-department-of-the-treasury/tdds) to get started.
+[Read our user guide](https://treasury.invisionapp.com/dsm/u-s-department-of-the-treasury/tdds) to get started.

 The following design files are available for your use and can be found in their corresponding folders: